cryptlex/lexactivator-delphi/README.md

 # lexactivator-delphi
-LexActivator API wrapper for Delphi
+LexActivator - Delphi licensing library

 Refer to following for documentation: